MaastrichtU-IDS/RdfUpload/README.md

 # About
-This project uploads a RDF file into a specified GraphDB HTTP Repository endpoint.
+This project uploads a RDF file into a specified SPARQL Repository endpoint.
 It is possible to optionally define username and password.

+* Faster on [RDF4J servers](https://rdf4j.eclipse.org/documentation/server-workbench-console/), as we use RDF4J.
+Mainly tested on [GraphDB](https://www.ontotext.com/products/graphdb/graphdb-free/).

-This Docker container is part of the LODQuA pipeline (https://github.com/MaastrichtU-IDS/dqa-pipeline/).
+* This Docker container is part of the [LODQuA pipeline](https://github.com/MaastrichtU-IDS/dqa-pipeline/).

 # Docker
 ## Build